TLeaves/chromium-crosswalk/docs/login/user_types.md

 Regular users that were registered using their GAIA account.

 ## Child users

 Users that logged in using
-*   a child account - an account designated for children under the age of 13.
+*   a Unicorn account - an account designated for children under the age of consent in their jurisdiction.
 *   a Geller account - an account with parental supervision that has no age restrictions.
+*   a Griffin account - similar to a Geller account, but for compliance with European Union laws.

 In order to add a child user to the device, the user has to go through an adapted GAIA flow, which also requires their parent to authenticate.